-In talking about this with my fellow lifestyle photographer friend, Shannon Griffin, she said it like this, “It’s my job to create a space of comfort for my clients, even when everything else feels chaotic.”
-I couldn’t agree more.
-She also made this point:
+In talking about this with my fellow lifestyle photographer friend, Shannon Griffin, she said it like this:

 How I do it

 I use angles, corners of your house, windows and doorways to create pictures showing the best of your family in your home.
 If you have a beautifully decorated nursery or master bedroom, Great!
 I’ll photograph you and your baby in it.
 If it’s still a work in progress, I can move things.
 I can’t think of a session where I didn’t move a piece of furniture or clutter to clear a dresser top or table.
-“Things” are just a part of life and no one is perfect.
-I’m the mom of three children and have photographed many little ones and babies.
+“Things” are just a part of life and no one lives in those perfect magazine houses.
+I’m the mom of four children and have photographed many little ones and babies.
 I promise I’ve seen everything.
 Nothing will surprise me.
 Perfect doesn’t exist, not in people or in houses.

 To reiterate, you do not need a perfect house to make beautiful photos.
 Absolutely not.
 We can create beautiful lifestyle photos in the space where you are raising your family and creating memories.
 That’s what’s important.

 Contact me here if you’d like to talk with me about making beautiful photos of your family in your home or anywhere else.
 I’d love to help you remember the best of these days.

 You have so much joy ahead of you,